LeeXGreen/leexgreen.github.io/source/_posts/2014-01-13-windows-chrome.markdown

 There are lots of free / open fonts out there, so don't use this tool to infringe!

+###Update (July 2014)

+Supposedly, this issue is resolved with Chrome 37 (now available).
+I haven't had the chance to update my Windows machine yet, but we'll see if this is finally fixed!

 ####Notes

 These links were very helpful in solving this issue: [Fontspring](http://www.fontspring.com/blog/smoother-rendering-in-chrome-update), [Adtrak](http://www.adtrak.co.uk/blog/font-face-chrome-rendering/)
-It looks like this will be fixed sometime in the next six months!
-[Chromium issue #137692](https://code.google.com/p/chromium/issues/detail?id=137692)
+Here's the Chromium issue (now resolved): [Chromium issue #137692](https://code.google.com/p/chromium/issues/detail?id=137692)